tommanzur/chat-bot-gemini/README.md

-# ArguBot: A Conversational AI Chatbot
+# ChatBot: A Conversational AI Chatbot

-Welcome to the GitHub repository of ArguBot, an AI-powered chatbot designed to deliver an interactive and engaging conversational experience.
-Built using JavaScript and integrating Google's Generative AI, ArguBot is a modern chat application that showcases cutting-edge technology in natural language processing and user interaction.
+Welcome to the GitHub repository of ChatBot, an AI-powered chatbot designed to deliver an interactive and engaging conversational experience.
+Built using JavaScript and integrating Google's Generative AI, ChatBot is a modern chat application that showcases cutting-edge technology in natural language processing and user interaction.

 ## Features